bgrins/videoconverter.js/README.md

 It was originally conceived for a project called [Video Funhouse](http://nodeknockout.com/teams/devcomo) in Node Knockout 2013.

+## Demo

+To jump straight to a demo, see the terminal demo at http://bgrins.github.io/videoconverter.js/demo or the Video Funhouse demo at http://devcomo.2013.nodeknockout.com/.

-## Demo, Documentation, Build Instructions
+## Documentation and Build Instructions

 For more information, visit the project homepage at http://bgrins.github.io/videoconverter.js/.

-To jump straight to a demo, see http://bgrins.github.io/videoconverter.js/demo or http://devcomo.2013.nodeknockout.com/.

 ## Questions and Comments